LKaemmerling/laravel-horizon-prometheus-exporter/README.md

 ```
 You can configure this package by changing the values in `config/horizon-exporter.php`.

+## Custom Metrics

+You can also use this package easily to expose custom metrics.
+You just need to implement the `LKDevelopment\HorizonPrometheusExporter\Contracts\Exporter` interface and then add your implementation to your `config/horizon-exporter.php` like we do it for the Horizon exporters: https://github.com/LKaemmerling/laravel-horizon-prometheus-exporter/blob/master/config/config.php#L17

 ## Dashboard

 You can find a sample dashboard using this metrics on the [Grafana Marketplace](https://grafana.com/grafana/dashboards/11034).

 ### Testing

 ``` bash